ShaliniAnandaPhD/PIXEL-PIONEERS-TUTORIALS/README.md

   - **Description**: Implementing a retrieval evaluator and action trigger for retrieval augmented generation.
   - **File**: `Retrieval_Evaluator_and_Action_Trigger_for_Retrieval_Augmented_Generation.ipynb`

+### Multi-Agent Graph Environment (MAGE) for Robotic Control

+- **Example Project**: _Coordinated Multi-Robot Exploration and Mapping_

+- **Description**: The MAGE framework enables the coordination and collaboration of multiple robots for efficient exploration and mapping of unknown environments.
+By representing the robot team as a graph, MAGE facilitates information sharing, task allocation, and decision-making among the robots.
+The framework allows for the integration of various algorithms for path planning, localization, and mapping, enabling the robots to collaboratively build a comprehensive map of the environment while optimizing their exploration strategies.

+- **File**: `MAGE_Coordinated_Multi_Robot_Exploration_and_Mapping.py`

 ### Interactive Art with AI
 - **Example Project**: *Stability AI Interactive Art: Generate Layered Prompts*
   - **Description**: Generating layered prompts for interactive art using Stability AI.